telerik/fiddler-jam-docs/fj-extension/link-options.md

 # Log Sharing Options

-The Fiddler Jam Chrome Extension enables you to submit the recorded logs either by sharing the generated link for that log or by sharing the log with specific people.
+The Fiddler Jam Chrome Extension enables you to submit the recorded logs either by sharing the generated link for that log, by sharing the log with specific people. or by directly uploading the recorded log to a workspace (available only for authenticated users).

-Both alternatives allow you to provide additional security through setting a password.
+All alternatives allow you to provide additional security through setting a password.

 ## Sharing the Generated Link